 For those complying (UK producers, UK importers and foreign exporters under FTAs), the recordkeeping would be complex and costly even if extensively automated.38 ROO might be avoided on UK-EU trade, but the record-keeping requirements to assure no circumvention takes place might well be as onerous as dealing with traditional ROO.
 And ROO would be required for any FTAs between the United Kingdom and third countries.
 For all these reasons, it appears that while maintenance of equivalence of UK product standards with current and future EU standards would greatly facilitate the movement of goods from the United Kingdom to the European Union, it would not resolve the need for border documentation and customs inspections.
-Ultimately, the permanent FTA is much more likely to resemble an FTA than a hybrid FTA and Customs Union, hopefully with an agreed mechanism for speeding border crossings for commercial vehicles, as with FAST and C-TPAT, but without the open border that characterizes intra-EU trade today.
+Ultimately, the permanent FTA is much more likely to resemble an FTA than a hybrid FTA and customs union, hopefully with an agreed mechanism for speeding border crossings for commercial vehicles, as with FAST and C-TPAT, but without the open border that characterizes intra-EU trade today.

 It is also evident from the FCA paper that UK authorities realize their proposals may not be accepted, entirely or even in large part.
-Thus, it is asserted in the FCA, "The Government believes that the UK and the EU should also jointly consider innovative approaches that could support UK-EU trade outside of a customs union arrangement, while still removing the need for customs processes at the border."
-In other words, even if the hybrid Customs Union and FTA approach suggested by the United Kingdom is not accepted, the parties should find a way to avoid (or at least minimize) customs oversight at the border.
-This statement recognizes the extreme desirability of avoiding the high cost of customs documentations for stakeholders, even if realistically, it may be difficult or impossible to achieve.
+Thus, it is asserted in the FCA, "The Government believes that the UK and the EU should also jointly consider innovative approaches that could support UK-EU trade outside of a customs union arrangement, while still removing the need for customs

+38 The FCA paper argues, perhaps over-optimistically, that a new Customs Declaration Service being implemented before Brexit "will be compliant with The EU's Union Customs Code to ensure continuity for business and will provide modern, digital customs technology, which will ensure HMRC [Her Majesty's Revenue & Customs] has the flexibility needed to deal with the outcome of the negotiations with the EU."
+See FCA, supra note 3 at 7, para 26. processes at the border."39 In other words, even if the hybrid customs union and FTA approach suggested by the United Kingdom is not accepted, the parties should find a way to avoid (or at least minimize) customs oversight at the border.
+This statement recognizes the extreme desirability of avoiding the high cost of customs documentations for stakeholders, even if realistically it may be difficult or impossible to achieve.
 It also suggests implicitly that there may be other variations.
-For example, under a permanent trade agreement, the parties might agree to maintain operations under the EU Customs Union for the auto and auto parts sector alone, using that sector as a test that could be broadened in a future agreement.
+For example, under a permanent trade agreement the parties might agree to maintain operations under the EU Customs Union for the auto and auto parts sector alone, using that sector as a test that could be broadened in a future agreement.